 Section 4.
 Employees covered by this Agreement who engage in strike activity prohibited by this Article will be subject to disciplinary action by the Agency.
+Any such discipline must be consistent with the just cause provisions of this Agreement.

 ARTICLE 3.4 JOB REPRESENTATION (Prior Article 16)